GTPB/ADER19F/pages/tutorial2.md

 ![](./images/tutorial2_files/unnamed-chunk-6-1.png)

 We now define the design of our comparison.
 We want to compare Tumor to Non-Tumor samples.
 So we first create a variable indicating which samples are from normal (N) or tumor (T) tissue.
 Then we define the design for the genewise linear models.
-Here, the `~ Tissue` design is equivalent to a simple pairwise test of Tumor vs Non-tumor (i.e. the model only takes into account the originating tissue).
+Here, the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">~ Tissue</code> design is equivalent to a simple pairwise test of Tumor vs Non-tumor (i.e. the model only takes into account the originating tissue).

 ```r